Athena SWAN

 The Athena SWAN Charter was established in 2005 to encourage and recognise the commitment to advancing the careers of women in science, technology, engineering, maths, and medicine (STEMM) employment in higher education and research.

-In May 2015 the charter was expanded to recognise work was undertaken in arts, humanities, social sciences, business and law (AHSSBL), and professional and support roles, and for trans staff and students.
+In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and professional and support roles, and for trans staff and students.
 This includes representation, the progression of students into academia, their journey through career milestones and the working environment for all staff.

 Read more about the Athena SWAN charter